 Capture of audio to a .WAV file will fail when the saved time reaches about 3 hours and 20 minutes of audio.
 Where moments before you had a 2GB file, you will be left with a useless .WAV file that is 44 bytes in size.
-Stopping the recording before that point will leave you with a proper, usable .WAV file.
+Stopping the recording before that time is reached will leave you with a proper, usable .WAV file.

-It appears a byte counter in the suite uses a 32-bit signed integer, instead of an unsigned [long] one.
+It appears a byte counter in the structure of the .WAV file uses a 32-bit signed integer, instead of an unsigned [long] one.
 The counter overflows catastrophically when it passes 32 bits, around +2,147,485,000.
 This is regardless of the file system [FAT32 or NTFS] that you're using.

-If you need WAV output there is no fix yet, apart from stopping the recording a couple of minutes early [to be safe].
+If you need WAV output there is no fix, apart from stopping the recording a couple of minutes early [to be safe].